 Observe Your Chinese Target Customers to Uncover New Problems and Opportunities

 By building an understanding of your Chinese customers’ problems or pain points, you can think of ways your brand can provide innovative solutions.
-Try creating customer experience to know what your customers are doing, thinking, feeling, and experiencing during every stage of the shopping, purchasing, and consumption process.
+Try creating a customer experience to know what your customers are doing, thinking, feeling, and experiencing during every stage of the shopping, purchasing, and consumption process.

 Managing a high-performing team during digital transformation